mshin1995/DinoDash/README.md

 DinoDash is an infinitely side-scrolling video game developed in JavaScript using the Phaser framework.
 It utilizes a Rails backend to create users and save their final scores.
 The top ten scores are also displayed next to the game window.

-To see the full application in action go to https://mshin1995.github.io/DinoDash/
+To see the full application in action go to https://mshin1995.github.io/DinoDash/ For a blog post I wrote about this project go to https://dev.to/mshin1995/making-a-video-game-using-phaser-44m5

 ## Setup
 For use in a local environment, must setup both the frontend and the backend.
 The frontend can be cloned from this repository and the backend from [here](https://github.com/mshin1995/Dino-Dash-Backend).
 You will need to use PostgreSQL for the database.